-Section 3.1 Pregnancy leave and maternity leave
+Section 3:1 Pregnancy leave and maternity leave

-- 1 Female employees are entitled to pregnancy leave and maternity leave when having a child. - 2 The right to pregnancy leave arises six weeks prior to the day after the due date, as indicated in a written statement from a physician or midwife to be submitted to the employer, and continues up to and including the date of giving birth.
-Pregnancy leave must be taken no later than four weeks prior to the due date. - 3 Maternity leave begins on the day after the date of giving birth and continues for ten consecutive weeks plus the remaining number of days of pregnancy leave that were not taken in the six-week period preceding the earlier of the due date and the actual date of giving birth. - 4 For the purposes of the third paragraph, the days for which a female employee received sick pay under Section 29a (2) of the Sickness Benefits Act (Ziektewet) in the period during which she was entitled to, but did not take, pregnancy leave are considered days of pregnancy leave.
+- 1 Female employees are entitled to pregnancy leave and maternity leave when having a child. - The right to pregnancy leave arises six weeks prior to the day after the due date, as indicated in a written statement from a physician or midwife to be submitted to the employer, and continues up to and including the date of giving birth.
+Pregnancy leave must be taken no later than four weeks prior to the due date.